Baháʼu'lláh: God

 The Baháʼí concept of God is monotheistic.
 God is a single uncreated imperishable entity that is the absolute and ultimate source of all existence.
 Baháʼu'lláh unequivocally teaches "the existence and oneness of a personal God, unknowable, inaccessible, the source of all Revelation, eternal, omniscient, omnipresent and almighty".
 Bahá’u’lláh asserted that the Creator cannot be grasped by creation—for anything made can never comprehend its maker.
-Nevertheless, Baháʼu'lláh said that the Creator bestowed upon humans capacity to recognize the maker's existence, and the ability to develop spiritually through awareness of God’s infinite superlative attributes and by striving to emulate those qualities as best as one can in life—virtues such as love, mercy, kindness, generosity, justice, et al.
+Nevertheless, Baháʼu'lláh said that the Creator bestowed upon humans' capacity to recognize the maker's existence, and the ability to develop spiritually through awareness of God's infinite superlative attributes and by striving to emulate those qualities as best as one can in life—virtues such as love, mercy, kindness, generosity, justice, etc.